khanhninhnguyen/PMLSeg/README.md

 <img src="README_files/figure-markdown_strict/unnamed-chunk-11-1.png" width="100%" />

+Metadata are indicated by grey symbols near the top of the figure.
-Validated change-points are indicated by a filled triangle at the bottom line.
+Validated change-points are indicated by a red squares at the bottom of the figure.

 ### Other examples